Oracle-Efficient Online Learning and Auction Design: Approximate Oracles and Approximate Regret

 \section{Approximate Oracles and Approximate Regret}

-As we saw, the Oracle-Based Generalized FTPL algorithm requires an oracle to choose an action with a total payoff that is within a small additive error of that of the optimal action.
-In this section, we extend our main results regarding the Oracle-Based Generalized FTPL algorithm to work with oracles that return an action whose payoff is only a constant approximation of that of the optimal actions.
-An offline approximation oracle is defined formally as follows:
+The Oracle-Based Generalized FTPL algorithm requires an oracle that chooses an action whose payoff is within a small additive error of the best action's payoff.
+In this section, we extend our analysis of Oracle-Based Generalized FTPL to work with oracles that return an action whose payoff is only a constant-factor approximation of the best payoff.
+Formally, we consider the following oracles: \begin{definition}[Offline $C$-Approximation Oracle] Given $C\le 1$, an \emph{offline $C$-approximation oracle} for a payoff function $f$ and a learner action set $\X$, denoted $C\dash\opt_{(f, \X)}$, is any algorithm that receives as input a weighted set of adversary actions $S = \{ (w_\ell,y_\ell) \}_{\ell\in\mathcal{L}}$, $w_\ell\in\R^+$, $y_\ell\in \Y$, and an accuracy parameter $\epsilon$, and returns $x\in \X$, such that